zdebruine/zachdebruine.com/content/authors/admin/_index.md

 My name is Zach DeBruine and I am a postdoctoral fellow in bioinformatics at the [Van Andel Institute](https://www.vai.org/).
 I work in the [Center for Epigenetics](https://vari.vai.org/epigenetics/) within the [Triche Lab](https://trichelab.vai.org/) where I develop simple methods for fast dimensional reduction of large single-cell datasets.

 I developed the general-purpose [Rcpp Machine Learning Library (RcppML)](https://github.com/zdebruine/RcppML) R package for non-negative factorization and clustering.
-For single-cell analysis, I am developing the [singlet](https://github.com/zdebruine/singlet) R package to extend RcppML functions.

-I live in Grand Rapids, MI, with my wife, three kids, and a collection of random pets.
+This blog is my outlet for experimenting with new ideas, testing development version functionality, and documenting random hypotheses I might have about random things.

 This blog is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/), and deployed using [Netlify](https://www.netlify.com/).